 Common infections that cause mesenteric lymphadenitis include:

-Yersinia enterocolitica.
+- Yersinia enterocolitica.
 This is the most common cause of mesenteric lymphadenitis in children.
 This bacterium can cause gastroenteritis and other problems.
-Itmay "look like" other conditions.
-Two examples are Crohn's disease and acute appendicitis.
+It may resemble Crohn's disease or acute appendicitis.

 Other infections that cause mesenteric lymphadenitis include:

-Tuberculosis.
-This is a common bacterial infection.
-It usually attacks the lungs.
+- Tuberculosis.
+This is a bacterial infection that usually attacks the lungs.
 But it can also attack other parts of the body.

 Inflammatory conditions commonly linked to mesenteric lymphadenitis are: